-With the instructor's permission, students generally may audit all courses at Carroll, except for studio art courses, applied music, music ensembles and laboratories.
+With the instructor's permission, students generally may audit all courses at Carroll, except for studio art courses, applied music, music ensembles, laboratories and health science clinical courses.
 The minimum requirement to receive an audit (AU) grade is regular attendance, but individual instructors may have higher requirements.
+To successfully audit a health science course the student must meet program academic progression standards.
 No credit is received for these courses.
 There are no restrictions for taking the same course for credit at a later date.
 However, students may not receive credit through "credit by examination" after auditing a course.
 Students taking the course for credit have priority enrollment over students who wish to audit.

-Carroll University Catalog > Undergraduate Catalog > Academics > Academic and Program Policies > Course Information and Grading > Credit Hour Policy
+Carroll University Catalog > Undergraduate Catalog > Academics > Academic and Program Policies > Course Information and Grading > Credit Hour Policy for Juniors and Seniors Wait List Policy